alexkozlovm/alexkozlovm/README.md

-### Hi there 👋
+### Hello there! 👋

-I am Alex Kozlov, I am a 2nd generation imagrint, 13 years old, I can fluently speak english and russian, And i am conversational in polish.
-I live in atlanta georgia.
+My name is Alex Kozlov.
+As a 13-year-old, second-generation immigrant, I'm proud of my multilingual abilities, fluent in English and Russian, and conversational in Polish.
+I reside in Atlanta, Georgia.

 <!--
-**alexkozlovm/alexkozlovm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**alexkozlovm/alexkozlovm** is a ✨ _special_ ✨ repository because its `README.md` (this file) is displayed on my GitHub profile.
 -->

-- 🔭 I’m currently working on contrubtuting to more open source projects
+- 🔭 Currently, I am dedicating my efforts to contributing more to open source projects.
-- 🌱 I’m currently learning Harvards CS50x Course
+- 🌱 I am also deepening my knowledge by taking Harvard's CS50x Course.
-- 📫 How to reach me: Email me: alexofthek@gmail.com or DM me on twitter: @Alexofthek_
+- 📫 To get in touch with me, you can email me at alexofthek@gmail.com or send a direct message on Twitter: @Alexofthek_.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.